 The Alentejo is more rolling and its eastern expanses are also very quiet, with sleepy villages and hilltop towns set among a sun-baked panorama of open countryside and cork oak forests.
 The last part of the tour takes us out into the plains and wheat fields of the southern half of Portugal’s largest region.

-None of the area explored by this tour is densely populated and the lack of people means most roads should be quiet – the only exceptions may be at harvest time or when forestry work is going on.
+Most of the area explored by this tour is very sparsely populated and the lack of people means most roads should be quiet – the only exceptions may be at harvest time or when forestry work is going on.

-We will also go through or around several wildlife/natural parks and birdwatchers can expect to be able to spot a variety of species, from bee-eaters to eagles.
+We will also go through or around several wildlife/natural parks and birdwatchers can expect to be able to spot a variety of species, from bee-eaters to eagles and vultures.